Oroch language

-The Oroch language is an extinct language spoken by the Oroch people in Siberia.
+Oroch is an potentially extinct language spoken by the Oroch people in Siberia.
 It is a member of the southern group of the Tungusic languages and is closely related to the Nanai language and Udege language.
 It was spoken in the Khabarovsk Krai (Komsomolsky, Sovetskaya Gavan, and Ulchsky districts).
 The language is split into three dialects: Tumninsky, Khadinsky, and Hungarisky.
 At the beginning of the 21st century, a written form of the language was created.
 The Russian government and the scientific field disagree on whether the language is living or extinct.
 The last active speaker died in 2008, but there are passive speakers who remember Oroch to varying degrees.

+Classification

 Oroch belongs to the northern subgroup of the Tungusic languages, alongside Udege, its closest relative, and the Ewenic languages.

 It is believed that the Oroch language is the closest to Nanai, because a significant group of Nanai (Evenki) origin (Samagirs) joined the Orochs.
 Until the beginning of the 20th century, some researchers combined the Orochi with the Udege, considering them as close dialects.
 In the 1930s it was believed that the Udege language could be considered as a single standard language for both ethnic groups.